Contact: Support@AthleticQuickness.com

 • force transfer

-👉 Not just faster—but more balanced within the stride.
+👉 Not just faster—but more connected to the rest of the running speed system.

 ⚡ Efficient speed may depend on how opposing actions work together—not just individual movement.